 You can take matching gift promotion one step further by embedding a matching gift search tool to encourage donors to look up their employers’ program.

-Look at how Second Harvest incorporated the matching tool into their donation form:
+Look at how 50 Mile March incorporated the matching tool into their donation form:

 The organization placed the matching information right below the donation amounts.
 Once a donor knows that their gift can be doubled by his or her corporation, that individual might even decide to contribute a larger gift.